weaponsforge/hili-lipsum/README.md

 ```
 const { Hilipsum } = require('./src/lib/classes/hilipsum')

-// Example usage of the Hilipsum class
+// Use the the following if installed via npm
+// const { Hilipsum } = require('hili-lipsum')

 const hiLipsum = new Hilipsum()

 // Generate a random hilichurlian sentence